The Complete Guide to Writing a Book Proposal

 Last updated: 08/15/2018

 Have you got a nonfiction book idea and dream of securing a million-dollar deal — all before writing the book itself?

-We’ve got two words for that: book proposal.
+Well, we’ve got two words for that: book proposal.
 In the nonfiction world, publishers will ask an author to submit this vital document (and not the entire book).
-But here's the big catch: if you want to emerge unscathed from the slush pile, your proposal must be clear, thoroughly researched, and ironclad.
-You need to put in a bunch of effort before you can get on one knee and confidently pull out the ring, right?
+However, if you want it to emerge unscathed from the slush pile, your proposal must be clear, thoroughly researched, and ironclad.

 To sculpt your proposal into its best self, we've recruited the aid of the top developmental editors on our marketplace — and provided a book proposal template for you.

 Now, this guide and the book proposal template complement one another, so you’ve got two ways to go about this.
 If you’d like to refer back to the template as you read this guide, you can go ahead and download it in the Book Proposal Template section.